-The CWG Chair and Co-Chair are selected by the CWG and appointed by the HPTN EC Chair and serves a minimum three-year term, renewable at the discretion of the HPTN EC Chair.
-The CRS Leader or designee appoints a Community Educator (CE) to serve on the CWG and the local Community Advisory Board (CAB) will elect the CAB member to serve on the CWG.
+The CWG Chair and Co-Chair are selected by the CWG and appointed by the EC Chair and serves a minimum three-year term, renewable at the discretion of the EC Chair.
+The CRS Leader or designee appoints a Community (CE) to serve on the CWG and the local CAB will elect the Community Advisory Board (CAB) member to serve on the CWG.
 CWG members who serve on internal and external research teams and working group are selected by the CWG and appointed by the CWG Chair and Co-Chair.
-The CWG Chair, CWG Co-Chair and LOC community engagement program staff determine the composition of the CWG within guidelines established by the HPTN EC.
+The CWG Chair, CWG Co-Chair and LOC community engagement program staff determine the composition of the CWG within guidelines established by the EC.
 This includes members both internal and external to the HPTN.